pragyaai/ndna/_llm/FAQ.md

 Hence, nDNA is not an embellishment, but a mathematically grounded formalism indispensable for epistemic interpretability {% cite amari2016information %} {% cite coifman2006diffusion %}.

-## If foundation models are universal function approximators, why do we need nDNA geometry to analyze their reasoning -- isn't input-output evaluation enough?
+✶ **If foundation models are universal function approximators, why do we need nDNA geometry to analyze their reasoning -- isn't input-output evaluation enough?**

-Indeed, universal function approximation suggests that for any given task, a foundation model can, in theory, map inputs to outputs arbitrarily well.
+➠ Indeed, universal function approximation suggests that for any given task, a foundation model can, in theory, map inputs to outputs arbitrarily well.
 But this overlooks the critical distinction between **functional capacity** and **epistemic transparency**.

 Let the model be viewed as a mapping: